 Summary:

-Understanding important concepts like privacy and confidentiality can be challenging as victim service providers navigate survivors’ safety, particularly as they collaborate with community partners.
+Understanding essential concepts like privacy and confidentiality can be challenging for victim service providers as they navigate survivors’ safety, particularly when collaborating with community partners.
 Moreover, it is a professional obligation to protect privacy and confidentiality.
-In this Back to Basics video, participants will learn why confidentiality is an essential component of trauma-informed response and some key concepts and practices around confidentiality.
+In this Back to Basics video, participants will learn why confidentiality is an essential component of trauma-informed response, along with some key concepts and practices around confidentiality.

 Materials: